-ANNUAL MEMBERSHIP SURVEY

-Your Club: Help us make it what you want it to be by completing this form and turning it in at the April Meeting.
+ANNUAL MEMBERSHIP SURVEY Your Club: Help us make it what you want it to be by completing this form and turning it in at the April Meeting.
 NAME: DATE: 1.
 List topics you would like to learn more about: 2.
 List a place you would like to go on a field trip: 3.
 List a workshop or class you would like to attend: 4.
 List a project you think the Garden Club should adopt: 5.
 Please indicate which month[s] you would be willing to serve as Hostess next year: 6.
 Please indicate which month[s] will you would be willing to serve as Greeter next year: 7.
 What Committee[s] would you like to serve on?
 8. Any there comments or suggestions you would like the Board to consider implementing next year?
 [Need more room?
 Please use the back.]

-Pre-Ele ection Year Survey
+Pre-Elect ion Year Survey

-1. Nominating Committee?
-Yes No
+1. Nominating Committee?Ye s No

-Please indicate if you would serve on the Nominating Committee.
+Please indicate if you would serve or the Nominating Committee.

-2. Officer?
-Yes No
+2. Officer?Ye s No

-Please indicate if you would agree to be nominated for a position as Club Officer.
+, be nominated for a position as Club Officer.

 yes, please indicate what position.
-[Descriptions of each position are located in your yearboo
+[D Descriptions of each position are located in your yearbo

-Office: Duties:
+Office: Outies:

-President Preside & Represent
+President F Preside & Represent

 1 st Vice President Membership

-2 nd Vice President Yearbook/Programs
+2 nd Vice President /earbook/Programs

 Treasurer Bookkeeping/Reporting

-Recording Secretary Meeting Minutes
+Recording Secretary / Meeting Minutes

-Corresponding Secretary Cards & Letters
+Corresponding Secretary (Cards & Letters

-Please indicate if you would like to Committee Chair?
-Yes No as a committee chairman.
-If yes, please indicate
+Chaplain?
+Ye Please indicate if you would like to s Committee Chair?
+Ye Please indicate if you would serve as which committee[s]. a erve as Chaplain. s No a committee chairman.
+If yes, please indicat

 b

 c

-5. term, please indicate the committ chair and wish to "retire" from that position nex ee name[s] and who you feel would replace you:
+5. term, please indicate the committee air and wish to "retire" from that position nex name[s] and who you feel would replace you:

-u

-Suggestion Form Date:
+Suggestion F orm Date:

-Request for Rein nbursement
+Request for Reim bursement

 From: Date:

+For:

-A amount \$ [Attach Receipt]
+Ar nount \$ [Attach Receipt]

-T ' C '

-Ca asn or Check Transmittal Slip
+······································

+ı

-Date: Amount \$ Paid by:
+Date: / Amount \$ Paid by:

-Membership Renewal [\$14/Single, \$16/0 Couple, \$17/Inactive];
+Membership Renewal [\$ 11/Single \$16/ Counta

-or:
+·

+·or:

 General Fund or Memorial Donation:

-n the Name(s) of : Date if applicable:
+n the Name[s] of :

+Date if applicable: